adrian154/blog/blogposts/tls.md

 </div>
 <div class="segment" data-hex="661418d92aaf3626dfe5670f3127d6ed" data-name="Authentication Tag">

-The cipher outputs not only a ciphertext but also an authentication tag, which allows recipients to verify that the ciphertext was not modified while not disclosing any info about the plaintext to attackers.
+The cipher outputs not only a ciphertext but also an authentication tag, which allows recipients to verify that the ciphertext was not modified while not revealing any information about the plaintext to attackers.

 </div>
 </div>